Ever Wondered Why Your Feet Smell?

 Poor hygiene adds to the build-up of skin squames offering greater bacterial opportunities.
 However, increased sweating requires temperature, exercise, stress and can be affected by medical drugs and chemicals as in foods.
 Increased sweating may require medical intervention.
 One condition that is not so uncommon is pitted keratolysis.
 We have met the word ‘lysis before which means to break down.

-a severe case pitted keratolysis (Wikipedia)
+A severe case of pitted keratolysis (Wikipedia)

 Corynebacterium or Kytococcus sedentarius are causes of this intense smell.
 The appearance is pronounced with pits made within the top layer of moist skin turned white.
 Contact with the skin and aroma make this highly offensive.
 Similarly, interdigital sweating (between toes) can lead to bacterial breakdown as in the case of toe irritation.
 If you suffer from pitted keratolysis this will need medical management.
 A culture to identify the organism and antibiotics to remedy the problem.